jdferreira/data-processing-book/index.md

 **Note**: In case you want to explore regular expressions in more detail, we propose the following exercise:<br>
 What regular expression describes a molecular group that connects to GTP?
-This is a complex pattern that can be described with three smaller sequences:
+This is a complex pattern that can be described with three smaller sequences (note that there is no aminoacid with the letter `X`; this letter is used to describe that any aminoacid can occur in that position):

-- the first is GXXXXGK,
+- the first is `GXXXXGK`,
-- the second is DXXG, and
+- the second is `DXXG`, and
-- the third is NKXD or NKXW.
+- the third is `NKXD` or `NKXW`.

 The first and second group are separated by either 40 to 80 aminoacids or 130 to 170 aminoacids; the second and third groups are separated by 40 to 80 aminoacids.[^1]